gardener/gardener/docs/development/monitoring-stack.md

 The `job_name` of a scrape job should be the name of the component e.g. `kube-apiserver` or `vpn`.
 The collection interval should be the default of `30s`.
 You do not need to specify this in the configuration.

 Please do not ingest all metrics which are provided by a component.
-Rather collect only those metrics which are needed to define the alerts and dashboards (i.e. whitelist).
+Rather, collect only those metrics which are needed to define the alerts and dashboards (i.e. whitelist).
 This can be achieved by adding the following `metric_relabel_configs` statement to your scrape jobs (replace `exampleComponent` with component name).

 ```yaml
     - job_name: example-component